| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 surgeon had dried the skeletal surfaces and removed all blood

+from them before.
 The polyethylene and the

 ceramic cup components are put directly into the doughy